 The power of the old trees and the amazing harmony of flowery and tropical tastes give the essence of this unique tea.

 We often talk about the specific effect of old tree teas, which is called chaqi (茶气).
 These effects are beyond the tastes and these can impact our bodies.
-This is one of the main elements of Chinese tea culture and consumption.
+This is one of the main elements of Chinese tea culture.
 This specific Milan Xiang (‘Honey orchid’ oolong) from hundred years old tea trees is really strong in effects.
 When tasting it, try to observe not just the tastes and smells, but observe yourself also.
 Is there any change in your perception, feeling, activity?
 Where did the tea take you?